jfallmann/diffTF_Fork/docs/chapter2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default "".
 Specifies the two conditions you want to compare.
+Only relevant if *conditionSummary* is specified as a factor.

 Details
-  This parameter specifies the contrast you are making in *diffTF*.
-Two conditions have to be specified, separated by a comma.
+  This parameter is only relevant if *conditionSummary* is specified as a factor, in which case it specifies the contrast you are making in *diffTF*.
+Otherwise, it is ignored.
+Exactly two conditions have to be specified, comma-separated.
 For example, if you want to compare GMP and MPP samples, the parameter should be "GMP,MPP".
 Both conditions have to be present in the column "conditionSummary" in the sample file table (see parameter ``summaryFile`` (:ref:`parameter_summaryFile`)).

   .. note:: The order of the two conditions matters.
 The condition specified first is the reference condition.
 For the "GMP,MPP" example, all log2 fold-changes will be the log2fc of *MPP* as compared to *GMP*.
 That means that a positive log2 fold-change means it is higher in *MPP* as compared to *GMP*.
 This is particularly relevant for the *allMotifs* output file.